TD SYNNEX (NYSE:SNX) Updates Q1 2024 Earnings Guidance

 TD SYNNEX (NYSE:SNX – Get Free Report) updated its first quarter 2024 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of 2.600-3.100 for the period, compared to the consensus estimate of 2.910.
+The company provided earnings per share guidance of 2.600-3.100 for the period, compared to the consensus earnings per share estimate of 2.910.
 The company issued revenue guidance of $14.0 billion-$14.7 billion, compared to the consensus revenue estimate of $14.8 billion.
 TD SYNNEX also updated its Q1 guidance to $2.60-3.10 EPS.

-Several equities analysts have issued reports on the company.
-StockNews.com raised TD SYNNEX from a hold rating to a buy rating in a report on Thursday, December 21st.
-Barrington Research raised their price objective on shares of TD SYNNEX from $115.00 to $118.00 and gave the company an outperform rating in a research report on Friday, September 29th.
-UBS Group started coverage on shares of TD SYNNEX in a research report on Wednesday, November 22nd.
-They set a neutral rating and a $105.00 price target for the company.
-Barclays lifted their price target on shares of TD SYNNEX from $98.00 to $99.00 and gave the company an equal weight rating in a research report on Wednesday, September 27th.
-Finally, JPMorgan Chase & Co. cut shares of TD SYNNEX from an overweight rating to a neutral rating and raised their price objective for the stock from $112.00 to $113.00 in a research note on Monday.
-Six analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, TD SYNNEX has an average rating of Moderate Buy and a consensus price target of $109.92.
+A number of research firms have weighed in on SNX.
+Royal Bank of Canada reiterated a sector perform rating and set a $97.00 price objective on shares of TD SYNNEX in a research report on Wednesday, September 27th.
+UBS Group began coverage on shares of TD SYNNEX in a research report on Wednesday, November 22nd.
+They set a neutral rating and a $105.00 price objective on the stock.
+Barclays boosted their target price on shares of TD SYNNEX from $98.00 to $99.00 and gave the company an equal weight rating in a research note on Wednesday, September 27th.
+Stifel Nicolaus boosted their target price on shares of TD SYNNEX from $110.00 to $120.00 and gave the company a buy rating in a research note on Tuesday, September 19th.
+Finally, Barrington Research boosted their target price on shares of TD SYNNEX from $115.00 to $118.00 and gave the company an outperform rating in a research note on Friday, September 29th.
+Six investment analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of Moderate Buy and a consensus target price of $109.92.

-In other TD SYNNEX news, major shareholder Developments Ltd Peer sold 335,652 shares of the stock in a transaction on Friday, October 13th.
-The shares were sold at an average price of $95.51, for a total value of $32,058,122.52.
-Following the completion of the sale, the insider now directly owns 3,524,236 shares of the company’s stock, valued at approximately $336,599,780.36.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other news, major shareholder Developments Ltd Peer sold 335,652 shares of the firm’s stock in a transaction dated Friday, October 13th.
-The shares were sold at an average price of $95.51, for a total value of $32,058,122.52.
-Following the transaction, the insider now owns 3,524,236 shares of the company’s stock, valued at approximately $336,599,780.36.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Matthew Miau sold 796,522 shares of TD SYNNEX stock in a transaction that occurred on Friday, October 13th.
-The stock was sold at an average price of $95.51, for a total transaction of $76,075,816.22.
-Following the transaction, the director now directly owns 2,133,779 shares in the company, valued at approximately $203,797,232.29.
+In related news, Director Matthew Miau sold 796,522 shares of the company’s stock in a transaction dated Friday, October 13th.
+The shares were sold at an average price of $95.51, for a total value of $76,075,816.22.
+Following the completion of the sale, the director now directly owns 2,133,779 shares of the company’s stock, valued at $203,797,232.29.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In related news, Director Matthew Miau sold 796,522 shares of the company’s stock in a transaction dated Friday, October 13th.
+The shares were sold at an average price of $95.51, for a total value of $76,075,816.22.
+Following the completion of the sale, the director now directly owns 2,133,779 shares of the company’s stock, valued at $203,797,232.29.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, major shareholder Star Developments Ltd Silver sold 69,130 shares of the stock in a transaction dated Friday, October 20th.
+The shares were sold at an average price of $95.16, for a total transaction of $6,578,410.80.
+Following the sale, the insider now directly owns 2,064,649 shares of the company’s stock, valued at $196,471,998.84.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 1,211,576 shares of company stock worth $115,689,323.
-1.70% of the stock is currently owned by company insiders.
+Insiders sold a total of 1,211,576 shares of company stock valued at $115,689,323 over the last three months.
+1.70% of the stock is owned by company insiders.

-Hedge funds have recently made changes to their positions in the stock.
-Captrust Financial Advisors increased its stake in shares of TD SYNNEX by 4.3% in the 1st quarter.
+Several hedge funds have recently modified their holdings of the stock.
+Captrust Financial Advisors increased its holdings in shares of TD SYNNEX by 4.3% during the first quarter.
 Captrust Financial Advisors now owns 3,202 shares of the business services provider’s stock valued at $330,000 after acquiring an additional 133 shares in the last quarter.
-Price T Rowe Associates Inc. MD grew its holdings in shares of TD SYNNEX by 0.8% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 18,687 shares of the business services provider’s stock worth $1,702,000 after purchasing an additional 140 shares in the last quarter.
-The Manufacturers Life Insurance Company grew its holdings in shares of TD SYNNEX by 0.4% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 35,805 shares of the business services provider’s stock worth $3,391,000 after purchasing an additional 141 shares in the last quarter.
+Price T Rowe Associates Inc. MD increased its holdings in TD SYNNEX by 0.8% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 18,687 shares of the business services provider’s stock worth $1,702,000 after buying an additional 140 shares during the period.
+The Manufacturers Life Insurance Company increased its holdings in TD SYNNEX by 0.4% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 35,805 shares of the business services provider’s stock worth $3,391,000 after buying an additional 141 shares during the period.
 Nomura Asset Management Co.
-Ltd. boosted its stake in TD SYNNEX by 95.2% in the first quarter.
+Ltd. increased its holdings in TD SYNNEX by 95.2% in the 1st quarter.
 Nomura Asset Management Co.
-Ltd. now owns 410 shares of the business services provider’s stock worth $40,000 after buying an additional 200 shares in the last quarter.
-Finally, California State Teachers Retirement System boosted its stake in shares of TD SYNNEX by 0.4% during the second quarter.
-California State Teachers Retirement System now owns 55,730 shares of the business services provider’s stock valued at $5,239,000 after purchasing an additional 238 shares during the period.
-84.00% of the stock is currently owned by institutional investors and hedge funds.
+Ltd. now owns 410 shares of the business services provider’s stock worth $40,000 after buying an additional 200 shares during the period.
+Finally, California State Teachers Retirement System increased its holdings in TD SYNNEX by 0.4% in the 2nd quarter.
+California State Teachers Retirement System now owns 55,730 shares of the business services provider’s stock worth $5,239,000 after buying an additional 238 shares during the period.
+Institutional investors and hedge funds own 84.00% of the company’s stock.

 TD SYNNEX Corporation operates as a distributor and solutions aggregator for the information technology (IT) ecosystem.
 The company offers personal computing devices and peripherals, mobile phones and accessories, printers, supplies, and endpoint technology software; and data center technologies, such as hybrid cloud, security, storage, networking, servers, technology software, and converged and hyper-converged infrastructure, as well as computing components.